Jameco Electronics Puzzler: Light to LightBy Forrest M. Mims III

 The world's simplest electronic light-to-light converterPhysics professor Marcus Lichtmeister planned to illustrate a lecture with demonstrations of how light can be intercepted by certain phosphors or various optoelectronic sensors and transformed into entirely new light.
 His demonstrations included a light-sensitive phosphor card, CCD and CMOS video cameras and ultraviolet and near-infrared image converters.
 The optoelectronic devices were much more complex than the phosphor card, and Prof. Lichtmeister wanted an ultra-simple demonstration of how an LED would glow when biased by a forward current provided by a suitable sensor.
-He rummaged through the optoelectronic drawer in the parts cabinet on his workbench and found two silicon solar cells, several cadmium sulfide photo resistors, a couple of AlGaAs red LEDs, some silicon phototransistors and half a dozen silicon photodiodes.
-In his parts cabinet he found some transistors, miniature chokes and assorted resistors and capacitors.
-How did he combine the smallest number of components to do what the phosphor card did?

 Click here to see the correct the answer.